 While this is a generally universal structure of the interview process, the interview stages can vary across different companies.
 We recommend taking a look at some of the interview stages at popular tech companies like Google, Facebook, and Amazon to get a sense.

 As mentioned, engineering manager interview questions can vary widely from company to company.
-Here's a list of questions we've seen most frequently asked at tech companies.
+Here's a list of questions we've seen most frequently asked at tech companies in 2022.

 - How do you run 1:1s with your team?
 Read Exponent's answer to 1:1 questions.